recc-tech/tech/checklists/documentation-review.md

 Documentation can become outdated if we don't maintain it.
 Below is a checklist for reviewing the documentation and weekly checklists.

+> 💡 Note 💡
+>
+> The [mlc](https://github.com/becheran/mlc) command can be used to scan for dead links.
+It may be a good idea to set up automated checks for this in the future.

 ## For Each Article in the Wiki

 Check that: